ovh/docs/pages/platform/kubernetes-k8s/installing-istio/guide.en-gb.md

     kubectl -n istio-apps apply -f samples/bookinfo/networking/bookinfo-gateway.yaml
     ```

-2. Confirm the gateway has been created:
+1. Confirm the gateway has been created:

     ```
     kubectl -n istio-apps get gateway
     ```

-3. Set the `INGRESS_HOST` and `INGRESS_PORT` variables for accessing the gateway.
-As the OVH Managed Kubernetes beta phase doesn't yet support an external load balancer, you need to access the gateway using the service’s node port.
+1. Set the `INGRESS_HOST` and `INGRESS_PORT` variables for accessing the gateway.
+As the OVH Managed Kubernetes beta doesn't support yet an external load balancer, you need to access the gateway using the service’s node port.

     Set the ingress ports: